aridjayarecipes/cutesrecipes.web.app/content/post/2305-simple-way-to-make-homemade-bruschetta-picada.md

 - "Take the rib-eye and slice it finely, and again into smaller pieces."
 - "Add into bowl of seasoning and mix well.
 Cover and refrigerate for 2 hours or overnight"
 - "Heat skillet on medium heat.
 Cook while stirring to keep moist until desired doneness is reached.
 Reduce heat to allow to rest for 5-10 minutes."
-- "Set oven rack about 6 inches from the heat sauce and preheat the oven's broiler.
+- "Set oven rack about 6 inches from the heat sauce and preheat the oven&#39;s broiler.
 Brush one side of each slice of bread with remaining olive oil.
 Place bread slices, oiled-side-up, onto a baking sheet."
 - "Broil until golden brown, about 2 minutes; remove from oven."
 - "Spoon tomato mixture evenly over the top of toasted bread slices.
 Top with Picada and drizzle Cilantro Lime Sauce over it."
 - "Serve and enjoy!"